thomasgerdes/mpg-storybook/README.md

 ## Context

-Created entirely with AI assistance to test creative approaches to scientific training and communication.
-The Max-Planck content serves as a lighthearted example - the focus is on the technique, not the specific subject matter.

----

-*AI-generated experiment in narrative training techniques*
+Created with AI assistance to test visual storytelling techniques for communicating information specialists' expertise to researchers.